justdanyuen/Chorely/README.md

 ---

+### Header Component Overview
+The Header component provides site-wide navigation and theme control for Chorely.
+It includes the application’s logo, a dark mode toggle, and navigation links for seamless user interaction.

+#### Key Features:
+- **Navigation Bar** - Displays the Chorely logo and provides quick access to the Homepage and Profile pages.
+- **Dark Mode Toggle** - Allows users to switch between light and dark themes for a personalized viewing experience.
+- **Responsive Design** - Ensures usability across different screen sizes with a clean, accessible layout.
+This component serves as a persistent, user-friendly navigation bar, making it easy to move through the application while maintaining a visually cohesive experience.

 ### Schedule Viewer
 The Schedule Viewer provides a dynamic, week-by-week breakdown of assigned chores, ensuring every roommate knows their responsibilities.
 Tasks are fairly rotated among participants, adjusting to changes in group size and task preferences.